raganwald-deprecated/homoiconic/2010/10/let.md

 ---

 p.s.
 It seems that my tongue being in cheek was not obvious about the expression "future-proof."
 So here's the long explanation: Using this "functional" implementation of `let` makes your code "let-like," and certainly it will be easy to rewrite it if and when `let` is supported as a keyword on all of the Javascript platforms you intend to target.
 Even if you are writing for a browser that supports Javascript 1.7 and `let`, you have to turn the keyword on precisely because the keyword will break existing code, so using this implementation of `let` is safe.
 To summarize, if you are working in an environment where you can count on the `let` keyword, I think you should use it.
 If you aren't, I prefer to use this functional implementation, knowing that it will be easy to 'port' should the need ever arise.

+p.p.s.
+A proggit reader [brings up a good point][proggit]: *Closures* are a means of implementing *lexical scope*.
+Closures are an implementation mechanism, nit a language feature.

 Follow [me](http://reginald.braythwayt.com) on [Twitter](http://twitter.com/raganwald) or [RSS](http://feeds.feedburner.com/raganwald "raganwald's rss feed").
 I work with [Unspace Interactive](http://unspace.ca), and I like it.